Part IX

 The Dragon’s Path does not dissolve the hard problem.
 It deepens it by refusing two easy exits: calling consciousness an illusion, or declaring a metaphysics that closes inquiry.
 Whether you think mind emerges from matter or matter appears within mind, the lived fact remains: you are inside experience, and you cannot step outside the lens.

 So the question becomes practical and ethical: given this mystery, how do you keep your lens honest?
 The Dragon’s answer is method over certainty.
 Stay in contact with sensation.
-Stay in contact with other minds.
-Stay in contact with consequence.
+Stay in relationship with other minds.
+Stay accountable to consequence.
 Build models that survive these tests, and release the ones that do not.

 We are simultaneously the architect (brain and nervous system), the inhabitant (the experiencing self), and the awareness witnessing the reflections.
 The mechanism bridging physical processes with subjective experience remains mysterious—like the Dragon’s form dissolving into the Void.